timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2021-04-27
+# Objectives for Today 2021-04-28

-- Finish the post mortem script on Eggcelerate! for devlog.
+- Prototyping and exploring an idea on Telemetry Buddy before getting too far in.
-- Start a video script on "How I Marketed Eggcelerate!"
+- Making progress!

 **Purpose**

-Spread knowledge that I learned to other game developers.
+Find ways to show drivers how to go faster!